Winnebago Ekko Recalls

 Summary

-Mercedes-Benz AG (“MBAG”), the manufacturer of Mercedes-Benz vehicles, has determined that on certain Sprinter (907 platform) vehicles, the material properties of the spring U-bolts might not meet current specifications.
-The rear axle spring U-bolts may not have undergone hardness treatment, which could result in insufficient preload force for the U-bolts .
-This could cause a progressive tilt of the rear axle when subject to sufficient force or in certain driving situations.
-In this event, the guidance of the vehicle might be impaired, which could increase the risk of a crash.
-As a precautionary measure, Mercedes-Benz AG, via its Mercedes-Benz service partners, will replace the spring U-bolts on the affected vehicles.
+Mercedes-Benz AG (“MB-AG”), the manufacturer of Mercedes-Benz vehicles, has determined that on certain Sprinter (907 platform) vehicles, the material properties of the spring U-bolts might not meet current specifications.
+The rear axle spring U-bolts may not have undergone hardness treatment, which could result in insufficient preload force for the U-bolts.
+The rear axle spring U-bolts could cause a progressive tilt of the rear axle when subject to sufficient force or in certain driving situations.
+The vehicle’s guidance might be impaired in this event, increasing the crash risk.
+As a precaution, Mercedes-Benz AG will replace the spring U-bolts on the affected Sprinter chassis via its Mercedes-Benz service partners.

 Winnebago Ekko NRVIA RV Inspection

-I have been interested in the Ekko layout since they first came out, but I was happy with the Northern Lite pickup camper and Ford F350 truck combination I purchased in 2019.
-That said, having a camper with direct access to the living space that did not require 30 AMP AC power to run the Air Conditioner (AC) was a feature I desired.
-I have been following the Winnebago Ekko since its release, as it has many of the features of the Northern Lite that I enjoyed;
+I have been interested in the Ekko layout since Winnebago first introduced it, but I was happy with the Northern Lite pickup camper and Ford F-350 truck combination I purchased in 2019.
+That said, having a camper with direct access to the living space that did not require 30-AMP AC power to run the Air Conditioner (AC) was a feature I desired.
+I have been following the Winnebago Ekko since its release, as it has many of the features of the Northern Lite that I enjoyed.

 • Better than average insulation